-Best BBQ in Kansas City
+Where to Find the Best Barbecue in Kansas City

 Since 1957, this small chain has catered to a crowd craving all things meat: pork, ribs, turkey, and sausage.
-For dinner, split a full slab of Pork Baby Back Ribs with classic sides like hickory pit beans, cheesy corn bake, and creamy coleslaw.
-The signature sweet colossal onion rings are hand-breaded daily as are the fried mushrooms with horseradish sauce.
+For dinner, split a full slab of pork baby back ribs with classic sides like hickory pit beans, cheesy corn bake, and creamy coleslaw.
+The signature sweet colossal onion rings are hand-breaded daily, as are the fried mushrooms with horseradish sauce.